 RF Test Lab

-IoT uses extensive and diverse wireless communication technologies, such as 4G, Wi-Fi, Bluetooth, to make our lives more convenient.
+IoT uses extensive and diverse wireless communication technologies, such as 4G, Wi-Fi, and Bluetooth®, to make our lives more convenient.
 However, the use of compound wireless communication technologies has increased the difficulties of product design, and brought forth many issues during usage, such as security.Inquiry

-With the diverse applications of IoT, wireless signal interference issues are getting worse.
-Besides the wireless transmission performance of the product’s antenna, other issues that vendors need to resolve during the product development stage include: noise interference from the device’s various electronic components, whether different user behavior will cause transmission performance to drop, and whether mutual interference will occur when using wireless radio frequencies of similar frequency bands.
+With the diverse applications of IoT, wireless interference issues are increasing in number.
+Besides the wireless transmission performance of the product’s antenna, other issues that vendors need to resolve during product development include noise interference from the device’s various electronic components, be it different user behavior that causes transmission performance to drop or mutual interference that occurs when using wireless radio frequencies of similar frequency bands.

-IoT platform and system, such as cloud logistics management system, launched by IPC companies who are highly interested in the IoT markets
+- IoT platforms and systems, such as cloud logistics management systems, launched by IPC companies that are highly interested in the IoT markets

 RF Test Lab

-Allion combines various types of wireless hybrid technologies and we can provide you in-depth RF debugging analysis based on your products’ attributes, usage scenarios, IoT ecosystem applications, and shorten your time to launch the product to the market and consumers.
+Allion combines various types of wireless hybrid technologies, providing our clients with in-depth RF debugging analysis based on product attributes, usage scenarios, and IoT ecosystem applications to shorten the time to launch the product to the market and consumers.

-“Antenna” is an important component for transmitting and receiving electromagnetic wave.
+The antenna is an important component for transmitting and receiving electromagnetic waves.
 The matching status of the antenna and various modules will also affect transmission performance.
-Through measurement of antenna and module and OTA testing, we are able to determine whether Transmit Power and Receive Sensitivity comply with the design specifications and regulations.
+Through antenna and module measurement and OTA testing, we are able to determine whether the transmit power and receiver sensitivity comply with the design specifications and regulations.

-Generally, electronic components generate electromagnetic signals and cause mutual interference, including PCB Layout, Connector, CPU, GPU, Power, etc. By analyzing the noises sent out from the devices, Allion’s RF professional team is able to find out the reason for the interference of wireless performance, thereby assisting consumers in improving the noise issue.
+Generally, electronic components generate electromagnetic signals and cause mutual interference, including PCB Layout, Connector, CPU, GPU, Power, and more.
+By analyzing the noises sent out from the devices, our experienced RF team is able to find the reason for the interference of wireless performance, thereby assisting consumers in improving noise issues.

 |Network Analyzer||2 Ports, 1MHz to 8GHz||Measuring the S parameters of DUTs|